-In England and Wales, a public body charged with exercising a regulatory function in relation to public welfare may be liable for breach of statutory duty if a right to sue for breach of statutory duty is provided by or may be inferred from the relevant legislation.
+In England and Wales, a public body charged with exercising a regulatory function in relation to public welfare may be liable for breach of statutory duty if a right to sue for breach of statutory duty is provided by, or may be inferred from, the relevant legislation.

 In limited circumstances, a regulatory body may be liable in negligence for the careless performance of its statutory duty.
 However, while a claim is possible in principle, the courts are generally reluctant to find that a duty of care arises.
-In Smith v Secretary of State for Health [2002] Lloyd's Med LR 333, no duty of care was found to arise in relation to an allegedly negligent failure by the UK medicines regulatory authority to issue a timely warning about the risks of aspirin in children and adolescents.
-This decision indicates that no duty of care is owed by a regulator in relation to its own policies, but that a duty of care may be owed in relation to proper implementation of a policy.
+In Smith v.
+Secretary of State for Health [2002] Lloyd's Med LR 333, no duty of care was found to arise in relation to an allegedly negligent failure by the UK medicines regulatory authority to issue a timely warning about the risks of aspirin in children and adolescents.
+This decision indicates that no duty of care is owed by a regulator in relation to proper implementation of a policy.
 Other more recent cases involving public authorities, e.g. police or local councils, have tended to follow this approach.

-The courts will generally not impose new private law duties of care, except incrementally by analogy with established case law; however, where an authority creates a risk of injury, it may owe a duty to protect individuals against the danger it has created (Michael v Chief Constable of South Wales Police [2015] UKSC 2; Robinson v Chief Constable of West Yorkshire [2018] UKSC 4; and Poole BC v GN [2019] UKSC 25).
+The courts will generally not impose new private law duties of care, except incrementally by analogy with established case law; however, where an authority creates a risk of injury, it may owe a duty to protect individuals against the danger it has created (Michael v.
+Chief Constable of South Wales Police [2015] UKSC 2; Robinson v.
+Chief Constable of West Yorkshire [2018] UKSC 4; and Poole BC v.
+GN [2019] UKSC 25).

-The judgment of the CJEU in Case C219/15 Elisabeth Schmitt v TÜV Rheinland LGA Products GmbH concerned the liability of a regulatory body (a notified body responsible for assessing conformity of certain products before being placed on the market) for harm caused by faulty breast implants.
+The judgment of the CJEU in Case C-219/15, Elisabeth Schmitt v.
+TÜV Rheinland LGA Products GmbH, concerned the liability of a regulatory body (a notified body responsible for assessing conformity of certain products before being placed on the market) for harm caused by faulty breast implants.
 While indicating that notified bodies were under a duty of sorts, the case essentially confirmed that such liability was a matter of national law competence.